DekelAshush/Assembly_mips/README.md

 # Assembly_mips
-There are 2 assignment here, The First assignment is:
+There are 2 assignments here, The First assignment is:
 For the input "Sarah Jessica Parker", the program should output:
 Sarah Jessica Parker
 Sarah Jessica Parke
 Sarah Jessica Park
 Sarah Jessica Par